leftstick/BaiduMapForAngularJS/README.md

 ![][dt-url]
 ![][license-url]

-> A damn easy directive for Baidu Map
+> A damn easy directive for Baidu Map, and it's totally a re-write version for the previous one, including API updates and offline friendly

 Try online demo here: [demonstration](http://leftstick.github.io/BaiduMapForAngularJS/)